phaserjs/phaser/README.md

 * Added shiftSinTable and shiftCosTable to the GameMath class to allow for quick iteration through the data tables.
 * Added the new ScrollZone game object.
 Endlessly useful but especially for scrolling backdrops.
 Created 6 example tests.
 * Removed the need for DynamicTextures to require a key property and updated test cases.
 * Add the rotationOffset value to GameObject (and thus Sprite).
-Useful if your graphics need to rotate but don't weren't drawn facing zero degrees (to the right).
+Useful if your graphics need to rotate but weren't drawn facing zero degrees (to the right).
+* You can now pass an array or a single value to Input.Keyboard.addKeyCapture()
+* Fixed a potential race condition issue in Game.boot (thanks Hackmaniac)
+* Fixed issue with showing frame zero of a texture atlas before the animation started playing (thanks JesseFreeman)

 V0.9.2